A CHEROKEE VACATION IS A RETURN TO NATURE AND THE SMOKY MOUNTAINS’ HERITAGE

 Unto These Hills Outdoor Drama

-The powerful portrayal of the Cherokees' tragic "Trail of Tears" is now in its 59th year.
+The powerful portrayal of the Cherokees' tragic "Trail of Tears" in a beautiful mountain setting.

 Museum of the Cherokee Indian